mogest/prawn-svg/README.md

 prawn-svg will not support filters, as rasterised effects is not something the PDF format was designed to handle.

+writing-mode is partially supported: vertical-rl and vertical-lr rotate the text 90 degrees, which handles the common case of sideways Latin text.
+CJK upright glyph orientation is not supported.

-writing-mode, direction, and unicode-bidi are not supported.
-It would be a lot of work to implement non-LTR directions, and no-one has asked for it yet.
+direction and unicode-bidi are not supported.

 Will probably never be supported because either they don't make sense for PDF, they were deprecated in SVG 2, or they are rarely used: filters, SVG fonts, altGlyph, font-size-adjust, glyph-orientation, rendering hints, ICC color